 Because they are a department of the council, contacting Environmental Health is not always the best route for council tenants.
 Broadly speaking, the council cannot take legal action against itself.

-That said, even if your landlord is the local authority, the Housing Act 2004 still requires them to keep housing conditions in their area under review and to identify any repairs they may need to make under the Act (section 3(1)).
+That said, even if your landlord is the local authority, in England the Housing Act 2004 still requires them to keep housing conditions in their area under review and to identify any repairs they may need to make under the Act (section 3(1)).

 If you have had no luck communicating with your landlord directly, and you don’t think Environmental Health is the best option for you, you could consider: